Drafting the Pants Block

 The written instructions below in this section are suitable only for standard figures.
-I have make a series of 5 videos on drafting Pants for Non-Standard Figures, you can find them in the Pants Block Instructions Menu, or through the VIdeos Menu.
+I have make a series of 5 videos on https://dresspatternmaking Pants for Non-Standard Figures, you can find them in the Pants Block Instructions Menu, or through the Videos Menu.

 I will not be putting up free written instructions that contain the information from these videos on this website.
-I will be selling a EPUB booklet to accompany the Pants Video which may be more useful when drafting the pants.
-So you can swipe a page, follor one step, swipe the page, etc., rather than having to pause and rewind a video.
+I will be selling a EPUB booklet to accompany the Pants Video which may be more useful when https://dresspatternmaking the pants.
+So you can swipe a page, follow one step, swipe the page, etc., rather than having to pause and rewind a video.

 While all of content that is on my website at this moment (1 January 2021) will remain here free of charge, and while I will be providing all of the future content that I create on Blocks, Principles, Elements an Patterns in video format free of charge, I will be selling the accompanying booklets for a small fee.

 If you have a standard figure, the instructions in the videos may be ‘too much’ for you; you may get just as a good a result using the instructions below using less measurements, and without having to listen to all the explanations that relate to non-standard figures.
 I draft the Standard Figure in the video for comparison purposes.

 This is one of the pages with preliminary information for creating the Pants Block, with an example of the finished pants block.
 See the menu for other preliminary pages and for the link to the step-by-step instructions.

 The Pants Front has one dart and the Pants Back has two darts.

 The placement and length of the darts are a starting point.
 You need to make a toile and adjust the dart placements and lengths to suit your body.